DevExpress-Examples/reporting-asp-net-core-standalone-parameters-panel/README.md

 <!-- default badges end -->
 # Reporting for ASP.NET Core - Standalone Report Parameters Panel

-This example shows how to use the Standalone Report Parameters panel in an ASP.NET Core application.
+This example uses the standalone DevExpress Report Parameters Panel in an ASP.NET Core-powered application.

 ![Standalone Report Parameters Panel](images/screenshot.png)

-The application includes two pages: one with the standalone report options panel and the other with the document viewer.
+The application includes two pages: one with the standalone Report Options Panel and the other with the DevExpress Document Viewer.
 Both pages load the same sample report.

 The report is a list of invoices from the Northwind database.
-It includes parameters created in Visual Studio Report Designer that are used to filter the report data.
+It includes parameters created with our Visual Studio Report Designer – parameters that are used to filter the report data.

-The parameter panel layout is created in code in the report class constructor using the [ParameterPanelFluentBuilder](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Parameters.ParameterPanelFluentBuilder) class .
+Parameter Panel layout is created in code in the report class constructor using the [ParameterPanelFluentBuilder](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Parameters.ParameterPanelFluentBuilder) class .

-A model for the Standalone Report Parameters Panel component is created in the **ParametersPanel** controller action on the server.
-The model contains a report instance with the layout information that the Standalone Report Parameters Panel retrieves.
-The parameter panel layout information is stored  in the [XtraReport.ParameterPanelLayoutItems](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ParameterPanelLayoutItems) collection.
+A model for the standalone Report Parameters Panel component is created in the **ParametersPanel** controller action on the server.
+The model contains a report instance with necessary layout information, which is subsequently retrieved by the standalone Report Parameters Panel.
+Parameter Panel layout information is stored  in the [XtraReport.ParameterPanelLayoutItems](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ParameterPanelLayoutItems) collection.

-The client-side JavaScript code adds an Export button to the Standalone Report Parameter Panel component.
+Client-side JavaScript code adds an Export button to the standalone Report Parameter Panel component.
 When the user clicks the button, a request to the **ExportReport** controller action is executed, and the resulting PDF file is sent to the client.

 ## Files to Review